- There are many non-opioid “pain relievers” including other medications, behavioral medicine and active therapy treatment approaches.

 The structured program also gives the physicians time to individually adjust and taper pain medications and other medications to help with mood and improve sleep.
 Dr. Stanos says, “The evolution of pain management is moving towards more team-based and integrative models.
 We are happy to be integrating pain rehabilitation into our other state-of-the-art traditional methods of pain care.”

 Do you have questions about opioid use or other medications?
 Contact a health provider at Swedish Pain Services today.
-Did you find this article helpful?
-Subscribe to the Swedish blog and we’ll bring the news to you.

 This information is not intended as a substitute for professional medical care.
 Always follow your health care professional's instructions.